Typhim Vi Side Effects

 Applies to typhoid vaccine, inactivated: intramuscular injectable, intramuscular solution

-As well as its needed effects, a vaccine may cause unwanted side effects that require medical attention.
+Along with its needed effects, a vaccine may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.
 It is very important that you tell your doctor about any side effects that occur after a dose of typhoid vaccine, even though the side effect may have gone away without treatment.
 Some types of side effects may mean that you should not receive any more doses of typhoid vaccine.

 - Difficulty in breathing or swallowing